TechNoirBreakfastClub/johnathansmith.com/content/stop-hardcoding-variables.md

 ---

 A mistake I see in a lot of beginner devs is hardcoding variables inside your code.
-This is *not* a good practice, and I see it all to often.
+This is *not* a good practice, and I see it all too often.
 Here's a few scenarios:

 - Urls
 - Environment variables